Issues with searching and editing reservations

 Take a short walk through the culturally and historically significant Hietaniemi Cemetery.
 Not only is there a reverent and beautiful atmosphere, but many notable people are buried there and many of the headstones have been made by famous sculptors.
 It is the final resting place of artists Hugo Simberg, Helene Schjerfbeck, presidents Mannerheim, Ryti, Paasikivi ja Kekkonen, as well as poets Eino Leino, Olavi Paavolainen and Saima Harmaja.

-Presidentti is the closest hotel to Temppeliaukio, the Church of the Rock.
+Presidentti is very close to Temppeliaukio, the Church of the Rock.
 The Church is a great place to drop in and gather your thoughts while getting to know the sights of the Töölö neighbourhood.
 In the mornings, sunshine streams in through the windows that circle the church at ceiling level, lighting the altar wall where an ice-age fissure in the rock acts as the altarpiece.
 The church was designed by the architects Timo and Tuomo Suomalainen.

 The shopping centre Kamppi is not to be missed when staying with us.
 The newest shopping place in Helsinki offers a diverse selection of clothing, shoes, toys, interior design and sporting goods, as well as ethnic and Finnish restaurants.
 You can find many international brands, including Björn Borg, Calvin Klein, Guess, Marc O'Polo, Polarn och Pyret and Timberland.